dulikvor/sweetPy/README.md

 GoogleTest - version 1.8.0 and higher - not mandatory.

-GoogleTesst will be fetched automatically on need.
+GoogleTest will be fetched automatically on need.

 ### Installing